Set up EU taxes in your Shopify store

 To add the local VAT registration number:

-2. In the Countries/regionssection, click on European Union.
+2. In the Regional settings section, click on European Union.

-7. To add the local VAT registration number for every country you are registered in click on the Add country option and confirm the selection by clicking on the Add country button.
+6. To add the local VAT registration number for every country you are registered in click, on the Collect VAT in an EU country option and confirm the selection by clicking on the Collect VAT button.

 In case you cannot select the additional country you are VAT-registered in, you will need to create a shipping zone for it first.